freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-078.md

 ---
-id: 5f4701b942c824109626c3d8
+id: 5f46ede1ff8fec5ba656b44c
 title: Part 78
 challengeType: 0
-dashedName: part-78
+dashedName: part-79
 ---

 # --description--

-Now add the `bottom-line` class to the second `hr` element so the styling is applied.
+Next you are going to be styling the `footer` element.
+To keep the CSS organized, add a comment at the end `styles.css` with the text `FOOTER`.

 # --hints--